luissilva1044894/Pyrez/docs/source/getting_started.rst

 Sessions
 --------

-Sessions are created automatically and self-managed by Pyrez so you really don't need to initialise / call this method directly.
-However, you can set it manually or even request a new Session.
+Sessions are created and self-managed for you auto-magically so you really don't need to initialise directly.
+However, you may set it manually or even request a new Session.

 Manually: